derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 }
 ```

 Our `<div>`s would need to be updated for this second solution.
-Take note that spaces are used between class names to enable application of more than one class style.
-This is a very powerful aspect of CSS.
+Take note that spaces are used between class names to enable more than one class style to be applied.
+This is a very powerful aspect of CSS, one which you will grasp more intuitively in time.
 Updated HTML using this second solution is below:

 ```
 <div class='black-background white-text'>